IORoot/macos__colorpicker--palettes/README.md

 ## What?

 These are CLR colour palettes you can directly load into your apple colorpicker tool.
-Currently has:

 ![Run JSONtoCLR](docs/collections.png)